analythium/openfaas-rstats-templates/template/README.md

 The templates are using the following base images:

 - Debian-based `rocker/r-base` Docker image from the [rocker](https://github.com/rocker-org/rocker/tree/master/r-base) project for bleeding edge,
-- Ubuntu-based `rocker/r-ubuntu` Docker image from the [rocker](https://github.com/rocker-org/rocker/tree/master/r-ubuntu) project for long term support (uses RSPM binaries),
+- Ubuntu-based `rocker/r-ubuntu` Docker image from the [rocker](https://github.com/rocker-org/rocker/tree/master/r-ubuntu) project for long term support (uses [RSPM](https://packagemanager.rstudio.com/client/) binaries),
-- Alpine-based `rhub/r-minimal` Docker image the [rr-hub](https://github.com/r-hub/r-minimal) project for smallest image sizes.
+- Alpine-based `rhub/r-minimal` Docker image the [r-hub](https://github.com/r-hub/r-minimal) project for smallest image sizes.

 System requirements for the same packages might be different across Linux distros.
 This is a grey area of the R package ecosystem, see